-- Consistency of Iowa Hill Development with existing land use regulations and compliance plans (comprehensive plans). - Effect of Iowa Hill Development on existing land uses and management. - Effects of Iowa Hill Development construction and operation on fire risk in the canyon. - Effects of Iowa Hill Development construction activities on socioeconomic resources of the area, including, police, fire, health, schools, housing, schools, and tourism.
+- Consistency of Iowa Hill Development with existing land use regulations and compliance plans (comprehensive plans); - Effects of Iowa Hill Development on existing land uses and management; - Effects of Iowa Hill Development construction and operation on fire risk in the canyon; - Effects of Iowa Hill Development construction and operation on local community lifestyle, nearby property values and other socioeconomic resources of the area, including, police, fire, health, schools, housing, and tourism; - Effects of Iowa Hill Development construction and operation on growth in El Dorado County.
+Any socioeconomic effects of EID's 10,000 ac-ft. consumptive water withdrawal would be analyzed by EID, once they develop final plans; and - Effects of Iowa Hill Development construction and operation on EID's ability to implement the 1957/1961 (as modified) facilities use agreement with SMUD.